Soedjatmoko: Early life

 Soedjatmoko was born on 10 January 1922 in Sawahlunto, West Sumatra, with the name Soedjatmoko Mangoendiningrat.
 He was the eldest son of Saleh Mangoendiningrat, a Javanese physician of noble descent from Madiun, and Isnadikin, a Javanese housewife from Ponorogo; the couple had three other children, as well as two adopted children.
 Soedjatmoko's younger brother, Nugroho Wisnumurti, went on to work at the United Nations.
-His younger sister Miriam Budiardjo was the first woman to be an Indonesian diplomat, and became a co-founder and Dean of the Faculty of Social Science at the University of Indonesia.
+His younger sister Miriam Budiardjo was the first woman to be an Indonesian diplomat and became a co-founder and Dean of the Faculty of Social Science at the University of Indonesia.
 When he was two years old, he and his family moved to the Netherlands after his father received a five-year scholarship.
 After returning to Indonesia, Soedjatmoko continued his studies at a Europeesche Lagere School (ELS) in Manado, North Sulawesi.

 Soedjatmoko later attended a Hogere Burgerschool in Surabaya, where he graduated in 1940.
 The school introduced him to Latin and Greek, and one of his teachers introduced him to European art; he later recalled that this introduction had allowed him to see Europeans as more than colonists.
-He then continued to medical school in Batavia (modern day Jakarta).
-Upon seeing the slums of Jakarta, he was drawn to the issue of poverty, a subject with would later become an academic interest of his.
+He then continued to medical school in Batavia (modern-day Jakarta).
+Upon seeing the slums of Jakarta, he was drawn to the issue of poverty, a subject which would later become an academic interest of his.
 However, during the Japanese occupation of the Dutch East Indies, in 1943, he was expelled from the city due to his relationship with Sutan Sjahrir – who had married Soedjatmoko's sister Siti Wahyunah – and participation in protests against the occupation.

 After his expulsion, Soedjatmoko moved to Surakarta and studied Western history and political literature, which led to him developing an interest in socialism.
-Some figures which affected him besides Karl Marx were Ortega y Gasset and Jan Romein.
+Some figures who affected him besides Karl Marx were Ortega y Gasset and Jan Romein.
 While in Surakarta he also worked at his father's hospital.
 After Indonesia proclaimed its independence, Soedjatmoko was asked to become Deputy Head of the Foreign Press Department in the Ministry of Information.
 In 1946, at the request of Prime Minister Sjahrir, he and two friends established a Dutch-language weekly, Het Inzicht (Inside), as a counter to the Dutch-sponsored Het Uίtzicht (Outlook).
 The next year, they launched a socialist-oriented journal, Siasat (Tactics), which was published weekly.
 During this period Soedjatmoko dropped the name Mangoendiningrat, as it reminded him of the feudal aspects of Indonesian culture.